 Best of all we love the neighbourhoods.
 Latino, hipster, trendy, gritty Mission is our favourite but every area has something to offer.
 You’ll find cool cafes, quirky shops, vintage clothes stores and a favourite brunch place with a line out the door on weekends.

 I love cities but get overwhelmed in places like New York and London where I’m stuck on a sweaty underground train for an hour to get half way across town.
-San Francisco is manageable – each neighbourhood is very pedestrain friendly and we found the buses an easy way to get between neighbourhoods.
+San Francisco is manageable – each neighbourhood is very pedestrian friendly and we found the buses an easy way to get between neighbourhoods.
+There are some tours that you can book (IfOnly includes all sorts of fun outdoor activities that are very walkable, for example) to make the most of a short stay.

 Alternative, Artsy Vibe